broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 	- biosample
 	- DHS or ATAC
 	- default_accessibility_feature
-	- either HiC info (dir, type, resolution) and/or HiC gamma and scale
+	- HiC info (dir, type, resolution) or powerlaw params (HiC gamma and scale)

 There is validation in Snakemake to make sure you provide the required inputs when running.
 The rest of the columns are optional, but providing them may help improve prediction performance.